 XH carried out the molecular genetic studies, cell culture, stereotaxic injection, immunohistochemistry and drafted the manuscript.
 GJ conceived and designed the microarray experiments and provided intellectual input.
 XZ conceived of the study, and participated in its design and coordination and helped to draft the manuscript.
 DHY participated in the design of the study and performed the statistic analysis.
 MZZ and SJF carried out the microarray experiments and performed the data analysis.
 XPL carried out the TH staining of Top IIβ null mice and participated in the design of the study.
 WDL conceived and designed the experiments and provided intellectual input.
 All authors read and approved the final manuscript.

 Electronic supplementary material

-Additional file 1: Nurr1-/- mice vs. WT mice.
+Additional file 1: Comparison of genes expression in Nurr1-/- mice vs. WT mice.
 Microarray analysis was employed and several genes were identified with altered expression in the mesencephalon of WT and Nurr1-/- mice at P1.
 (DOC 46 KB)